SPEC-GWPG-Dev/SPECgwpg-Docs/SPECviewperf15/SPECviewperf15-User-Guide.md

 - *enscape-01*: built on Chaos's Enscape 4.0 using Vulkan with raytracing
 - *maya-07*: created with Autodesk Maya 2025 using OpenGL
 - *medical-04*: exploring datasets from a beating heart, brain, and alligator using the Tuvok library and OpenGL
+- *snx-05*: created from Siemens NX 2406 using OpenGL
 - *solidworks-08*: derived from Dassault Systèmes' Solidworks 2024 using OpenGL
 - *unreal_engine-01*: built on Unreal Engine 5.4.2 using DirectX 12 with raytracing